smartdevicelink/sdl_evolution/proposals/NNNN-Keyboard-Enhancements.md

 </function>
 ```

+## Potential downsides

+None

+## Impact on existing code

+### HMI changes

+1. The HMI should add the support for numeric keypad.
+2. In cases where App sets _"maskInputCharacters"_ as _"USER_CHOICE_INPUT_KEY_MASK"_, HMI Keyboard should provide a button to the user to show/hide characters entered using the keyboard.
+3. In cases where app sets _"maskInputCharacters"_ as _"ENABLE_INPUT_KEY_MASK"_ or _"DISABLE_INPUT_KEY_MASK"_, HMI keyboard will not provide a button to the user to show/hide characters entered using the keyboard.

+### Android and iOS changes

+The libraries need to implement mobile API changes.

 ## Alternatives considered

 Instead of returning _"KeyboardCapabilities"_ in _"RegisterAppInterface"_, struct _"ScreenCapability"_ can be used.
 [Struct _"ScreenCapability"_ is defined in Widget Support Proposal.](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0216-widget-support.md)